Skip to main content

 Frequently Asked Questions

-If you are a visa-exempt visitor — including US, Canadian, Australian, and (since 2025) EU citizens — yes, you now need a UK Electronic Travel Authorisation (ETA) before travelling to the UK for tourism or short visits.
-British and Irish citizens, and existing UK visa holders, do not need one.
+If you are a visa-exempt visitor — including US, Canadian, Australian, and EU citizens — yes, you need a UK Electronic Travel Authorisation (ETA) before travelling to the UK for tourism or a short visit, and since 25 February 2026 carriers will refuse boarding without one.
+British and Irish citizens (including dual citizens), and people who already hold a UK visa, eVisa, or settled status, do not need one.
+Visa-required nationals, such as Indian and Pakistani passport holders, need a Standard Visitor Visa instead.